 Published 21 January, to coincide with a wide-ranging interview on the Guardian (read here), Ai Weiwei’s ‘Omni’ (2019) can be watched in full online now:

 Ai’s new project ‘Omni’ (2019), his first virtual reality artwork, brings together two videos – Displaced Working Elephants in Myanmar and Rohingya Refugees in Bangladesh – and gives viewers an intimate view of the uprooted, both animals and humans, as they experience various forms of displacement.
 The 360-degree immersive video places the viewer alongside the former working elephants in Myanmar, and within a refugee camp in Cox’s Bazar, the world’s largest refugee settlement, in Bangladesh.

 To fully experience the work, launch the video in the Youtube app and using a cardboard VR viewer, and click on the headset icon in the bottom right corner of the video to explore the video in 360.

-Acute Art Live is delighted to present ‘WUNDERKAMMER’: a conversation […]
+Acute Art is delighted to announce that from 4 August […]

 Join us this Thursday, 23rd July 12pm (EST/New York) / […]

 Prerequisites 7 by Koo Jeong A, Now on the Acute Art App

 Due to the global success of Koo Jeong A’s first […]